Oren-T/i2i_teaming_tools/planning/tech_specs.md

 - One record per project
 - Project status is recorded as a change-able column in this sheet
   * We will let people use a dynamic dropdown list of task statuses \- the suggested initial configuration will be: Not started, behind schedule, stuck, on track, completed
   * Project statuses can be manually updated by team members who have permission to access this sheet.
-In general, we probably want to track timestamps of project status changes, and protect other columns in this sheet from most peoples’ editing abilities.
+Status changes are tracked via the **Status Snapshot sheet** (see below), which compares current statuses to the previous day's snapshot to detect changes.
+Other columns in this sheet should be protected from most peoples' editing abilities.
 - Automatic updates to the **Main Projects File** are triggered by one of two events:
   1. A submission is made to the **Project submission form**
   2. Manual entry of a new project row in the Main Projects File, when the Automation Status is set to Ready \- a background automation runs roughly every 10 minutes (and can be manually triggered from within the sheet) to see if any new projects have been manually created.